4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 		- Used to resolve MAC addresses of hosts
 - ARP Table NOTE::Does not contain the Interface, thats on switch table
 	- Consists
-		- IP Address
+		- IP Address of the device
-		- MAC Address (usually the )
+		- MAC Address of the device
-		- TTL
+		- TTL for the entry in the table

 ## Ethernet & Switches (Lec 37)
 - Trivia